PaulMcInnis/WorkPi/README.md

 3. Make it run on startup by adding `sudo python3 /home/pi/WorkPi/run.py` to  new file`/etc/init.d/workpiscript`
 4.  `cd` to `/home/pi/WorkPi` and run `sudo python3 install -r requirements`

+# TODO:
+I implore anyone intetested in using this as a work logger to help with the following tasks:
+* export functionality
+* API connection i.e. JIRA